How to Apply for a Permit

 Permit applications are accepted in person only, Monday to Friday, 8:00 am to 4:30 pm, on a first-come, first-served basis.

 The following outlines the general process for Development Permit applications.
-Scheduling a pre-application meeting with Development Services is strongly encouraged.
+Scheduling a pre-application meeting with the County is strongly encouraged.
 A flowchart (PDF) is also available to help identify the steps in the process.

-- Pre-application consultation: Applicants are recommended to discuss their proposal with a planner or schedule a pre-application meeting with Development Services.
+- Pre-application consultation: Applicants are recommended to discuss their proposal with a planner or schedule a pre-application meeting.
 Meetings can be booked online or by phone at 403.230.1401.

 - Consult Land Use Bylaw: Applicants must consult the County’s Land Use Bylaw prior to making a Development Permit Application.
 If the proposed use of the land aligns with its current designation and discretionary uses, an application may be submitted.